Viviane Silvera is an artist and filmmaker.

 She received the Award of Excellence in Painting at the Edward Hopper House in 2013.

 Viviane was born in Hong Kong and raised there and in Brazil.
-She lives in New York City.
+She lives in New York City with her husband and two daughters.